Star-product Description of Quantization in Second-class Constraint Systems: Discussion and concluding remarks

 \ts{12pt}We have proposed the new types of star-products in the quantization of the second-class constraint systems with the operator formalism.
 Although the ordinary star-product

-is expressed in terms of the original CCS, $\{z^{\mu}=(q^i,p_i:i=1,\cdots,N)\}$, with the nonlocal representation, the star-products (3.10) and (3.11) are described in terms of the {\it hyper}-operators $\Zm_{\alpha}$ $(\alpha=1,\cdots,2M)$ of the ACCS, which is the subset the modified CCS, $\calC^*\oplus\{Z_\alpha\}$.
-Then, one sees that the new star-producrts defined by (3.10) and (3.11) are the projections of the ordinary star-products to $\calC^*$ in the operator formalism.\\ \ts{12pt}By using these star-products, we have derived the commutator formulas and the symmetrized product ones, (3.14) and (3.15), in the projected quantum system.
-Successively applying the these formulas, it has been shown that the commutators among the projected operators and the operator products contain the quantum effect caused by the noncommutativity among the ACCS and the operators in the form of the power series of $\hbar$. \vs{24pt}\\ { \bf Appendix A\hs{12pt}Some Projection Formulas}\vs{12pt}\\ \ts{12pt}In order to calculate the projection of such a type of $X(\Zp)^nY$, here, the following formulas are presented.
+is expressed in terms of the original CCS, $\{z^{\mu}=(q^i,p_i:i=1,\cdots,N)\}$, with the nonlocal representation, the star-products (3.11) and (3.12) are described in terms of the {\it hyper}-operators $\Zm_{\alpha}$ $(\alpha=1,\cdots,2M)$ of the ACCS, which is the subset the modified CCS, $\calC^*\oplus\{Z_\alpha\}$.
+Then, one sees that the new star-products defined by (3.11) and (3.12) are the projections of the ordinary star-products to $\calC^*$ in the operator formalism.\\ \ts{12pt}We have thus shown that the commutator formulas and the symmetrized product ones in the POM are naturally reformulated by these star-products:\\ For $X^*,\ Y^*\ \in \calC^*$,